- What other names is Gelatin known by?

 - Other conditions.

-food amounts and POSSIBLY SAFE in the larger amounts used as medicine.
+Gelatin is LIKELY SAFE for most people in food amounts and POSSIBLY SAFE in the larger amounts used as medicine.
 There's some evidence that gelatin in doses up to 10 grams daily can be safely used for up to 6 months.

 There is some concern about the safety of gelatin because it comes from animal sources.
 Some people are worried that unsafe manufacturing practices might lead to contamination of gelatin products with diseased animal tissues including those that might transmit mad cow disease (bovine spongiform encephalopathy).
 Although this risk seems to be low, many experts advise against using animal-derived supplements like gelatin.